Computers & Support

 - Computer labs supported by ITS are available on the Evansdale campus.
 WVU Libraries IT staff also support 425 computers for student use in three locations.

 - DegreeWorks provides main-campus students and their advisors with up-to-date information on progress toward graduation.
 This system is not available on the regional campuses.

 - eCampus is the online learning management system, which can be used for both online and face-to-face courses at all WVU campuses.

-and applications, from accessing eCampus, MIX email (Gmail) and STAR to checking
+from accessing eCampus, MIX email (Gmail) and STAR to checking the status

 - Schedule Builder lets you create customized class schedules faster and easier, with less guesswork and risk of making a mistake.
 The tool also improves your chances of getting a full schedule and graduating on time.